15 Jan How to Plan a Disney World Vacation

 Be Familiar with Transportation Options at Your Disney Resort

 Once you’ve chosen a resort, you’ll want to explore the transportation options at that property.
+This could even be a deciding factor in which resort to choose.
 Bus transportation to the four theme parks, water parks and Disney Springs is standard.
 In addition to the bus, many resorts also offer boat transport, paths to the parks and monorail or gondola rides.
 The Disney Skyliner gondola transportation system and monorail can also help you get around during the day when parking hopping or heading to dining reservations at other resorts.

 Planning a Disney World Itinerary